Harsh77-prog/Shatranj/README.md

 # shatranj

-An Indian Chess app with no hand-holding.
+The classical Indian game with no hand-holding.

 ## Getting Started